Laws of Quantum Programming: Related Work

 \subsection{Quantum Programming Framework}

-We described a three-layer framework of quantum programming in Section \ref{sec-framework} so that the laws of quantum programming developed in this paper can be grouped properly.
+We described a three-layer framework of quantum programming in Section~\ref{sec-framework} so that the laws of quantum programming developed in this paper can be grouped properly.
 As pointed out in the Introduction, all ingredients of this framework are not new.
 At the first layer is a quantum circuit description language.
-A basic difference between it and other quantum circuit languages like QWIRE \cite{Rand17} is that the construct of quantum if-statement is included in the former (see Clause (4) in Definition \ref{def-circ}) but not in the latter.
-But quantum if-statement has been extensively studied in quantum programming literature \cite{Alt05, Ying12, Yuan, Bich, Voi23, Yuan24}.
+A basic difference between it and other quantum circuit languages like QWIRE~\cite{Rand17} is that the construct of quantum $\kif$-statement is included in the former (see Clause (4) in Definition~\ref{def-circ}) but not in the latter.
+But quantum $\kif$-statement has been extensively studied in quantum programming literature~\cite{Alt05, Ying12, Yuan, Bich, Voi23, Yuan24}.
 At the second layer of purely quantum programs, a quantum extension of classical while-language is employed, gradually expanded by adding recursion and nondeterministic choice.
-The quantum while-language is standard, as exposed in the book \cite{Ying16}.
+The quantum $\kwhile$-language is standard, as exposed in the book~\cite{Ying16}.
 The recursion considered in this paper is defined with classical control flow rather than quantum control flow.
-This kind of recursion was studied in Section 3.4 of \cite{Ying16} and \cite{Xu-Ying21}.
-Nondeterministic quantum programs were first introduced in \cite{Zu04}, and program logic for them was recently developed in \cite{Feng23}.
+This kind of recursion was carefully studied in Section 3.4 of~\cite{Ying16} and~\cite{Xu-Ying21}.
+Nondeterministic quantum programs were first introduced in~\cite{Zu04}, and program logic for them was recently developed in~\cite{Feng23}.
 The third layer of our framework is quantum programs embedded in a classical programming language, which is a common practice in quantum programming.
+Indeed, all of these program constructs have already been widely adopted in mainstream quantum programming languages and platforms~\cite{Qiskit, Cirq, ProjectQ, Omer05, LanQ, GKMW10, GP13, Qsharp, Quipper, Scaffold, TKet, isQ}.
+Therefore, one can expect that the laws established in this paper can be applied to the compilation, transformation, and optimisation of quantum programs in these languages.
+However, determining how to practically apply these laws in each case remains an important direction for future research.